-Jerry Kent, co-chair of INTX and CEO of Suddenlink, looked to get some answers from FCC commissioners at the show on whether blocking his subs' online access to online content was a network neutrality violation and, if not, why.
-He got an answer to at least half the question from one commissioner, while the Repbulicans who did not support net neutrality rules deffered.
+Jerry Kent, cochair of INTX and CEO of Suddenlink, looked to get some answers from FCC commissioners at the show on whether blocking his subs' online access to online content was a network neutrality violation and, if not, why not.
+He got an answer to at least half the question from one commissioner, while the Republicans who did not support net neutrality rules deferred.

 At the end of Tuesday's panel session featuring four of the five FCC commissioners, "Help me out," said Kent from the audience.

 In a Q&A session following the panel discussion, Kent said as far as he knew, no ISP was blocking or throttling traffic, "unless something was going on that I'm not aware of."
 He said that he "got" that the FCC was reclassifying ISPs under Title II common carrier regs to make sure nothing happened in the future.
 But he suggested there was unreasonable blocking going on now that was not being addressed.

 "Today, we have programmers who block access to their Web sites when they had a dispute with an ISP," he said.
 He pointed to the major dispute he had with a "very large programmer," he did not say Viacom, but suggested everyone was aware of who he was talking about.